New York Boulders: Clover Stadium

 The New York Boulders' stadium is Clover Stadium.
-It was originally known as Provident Bank Park then as Palisades Credit Union Park and contains 6,362 seats, 16 luxury and 11 loge boxes.
+It was originally known as Provident Bank Park then as Palisades Credit Union Park and contains 9,362 seats, 16 luxury and 11 loge boxes.
 The dimensions of the playing field are 323 feet down the left-field line, 313 feet down the right-field line, power alleys of 383 feet, and 403 feet at centerfield.
 The park also includes a 34-foot x 52-foot scoreboard, as well as a 75-foot ribbon sign board.
 Other features include special hearing-impaired seating with loudspeakers installed under each seat, a children's playground, and community rooms.
 The park also contains an indoor batting cage used by players to warm up prior to games which is open to the public during the game.

-On September 4, 2011, the Rockland Boulders played to the largest crowd in its inaugural season – 6,300 fans – to see former New York Met Howard Johnson become one of the few players to have the opportunity to play in a professional game with their son.
-In 2012, the Boulders led the league in attendance with 161,375 fans.

 Season-by-season records

+1: In 2020, due to the COVID-19 pandemic, the All-American Baseball Challenge was held and the Boulders participated in it along with the Jackals and Miners.
+Three other custom teams also played in the league.
+The league featured players from independent, affiliated minor league, and college baseball.
+However, the team kept the franchise’s former name of Rockland Boulders for the season.

 Broadcasting

-For the 2022 season, Boulders games are broadcast on WRCR 1700 AM and FloBaseball.
-Select home games are also available on Eleven Sports.
+Boulders games are broadcast on Mixlr.
+All games are also broadcast on hometeamlive.com.